Manish-Let-It-Be/School-Management-System/README.md

 # Basic School Management System
+- Mentor : Mr. Jeet Kumar

    A simple School Management System implemented in Python.
 This system allows for the management of Students, Staffs, and Courses using a command-line interface (CLI) and stores data in an Excel file.

 ## Features